 Jawaharlal Nehru was given the best of English education and he went on to become a successful lawyer, much like his father.
 He later joined the Indian National Congress and also served as its President.
 Post-independence, be became India’s first Prime Minister and had one daughter, Indira.

-Indira at a young age was exposed to political activity during the freedom movement, and was encouraged by her father who also acted as her mentor.
+Indira at a young age was exposed to political activity during the freedom movement and was encouraged by her father who also acted as her mentor.
 She later married Feroze Gandhi and became Indira Gandhi, post marriage.
 She became one of India’s most well-known Prime Ministers and had two sons, Sanjay and Rajiv.

 Sanjay, the elder son, was active in Indian politics but lost his life in an air crash.
 His widow, Maneka Gandhi subsequently joined the BJP and is currently serving as a Cabinet Minister in the NDA government.
 Her son, Varun Gandhi is an active member of the BJP.

-Indira Gandhi’s younger son, Rajiv, chose to become a commercial airline pilot and married an Italian student Sonia, who he met during his studies in UK.
+Indira Gandhi’s younger son, Rajiv, chose to become a commercial airline pilot and married an Italian student Sonia, who he met during his studies in the UK.
 He later went on to become India’s Prime Minister but was tragically killed in a suicide bomb attack.
 His widow, Sonia Gandhi, had the option of becoming India’s Prime Minister but gave up the opportunity, choosing instead to head the Indian National Congress and remains politically active as its President.

 Her elder son, Rahul Gandhi, is today the Vice President of Congress, while his younger sister Priyanka Gandhi Vadra also remains active in politics.